Senior Director, Graduate Business Programs

 - Core Courses

-- Emphasis and Electives
+- Concentration and/or Electives

 Core Curriculum

-The core curriculum consists of 11 specific courses that comprise the common body of knowledge of business administration as defined by the Association to Advance Collegiate Schools of Business (AACSB International).
+The core curriculum consists of 8 specific courses that comprise the common body of knowledge of business administration as defined by the Association to Advance Collegiate Schools of Business (AACSB International).
 Core courses are described in the next section.
 They include the following:

 Course List